Terms and Conditions

 If you sign up to receive our information in your inbox, we will collect your first name, last name and email address.
 We may also collect your title, organisation/company, position, address, phone number (mobile, work, fax) should you also choose to provide these.
 This information is collected to better understand your interests within our various research streams and to resultantly tailor the information we provide to you.

-Your data is stored on servers in Switzerland, and processed by The Geneva Association.
+Your data is stored on servers in the E.U., and processed by The Geneva Association.
 We use an outsourced database to hold your data, and third-party and in-house e-mail services to communicate with you depending on the information you wish to receive from us.
 We have taken steps to ensure our third-party partners are GDPR compliant.

 We will retain your information for as long as we are producing research or activities in your fields of interest.
 If at any point, our mission changes, you will be informed and we will remove your information.